 Real Estate Terms for Home Buyers

 The purchase of a home is probably one of the most complex transactions you will ever complete in your life.
-We will be with you every step of the way but it's still important that you feel comfortable and confident about the process.
+As your agents, we will be with you every step of the way, but it's still important for you to you feel comfortable and confident about the process.
 Here is a list of real estate terms you should understand before beginning your home purchase.

 An appraisal is the process of determining the value of a home based on factors like the condition of the property, its location, any upgrades it might have, and the selling prices of similar homes in the area.
-Lender's require an appraisal during the mortgage loan process to ensure that the money requested isn't greater than the value of the property.
+Lenders typically require a formal appraisal during the mortgage loan process to ensure that the amount of money financed isn't greater than the value of the property.

-Closing costs are fees associated with the home buying process like appraisal fees, credit check fees, escrow fees, etc. The typical home buyer can expect to pay between 2 and 5 percent of the purchase price of the home.
+Closing costs are fees associated with the home buying process, like appraisal fees, credit check fees, escrow fees, etc. The typical home buyer can expect to pay about 2% – 5% of the purchase price of the home in closing costs.

 Contingencies are conditions placed on the offer on a home that must be met by both the buyer and the seller before closing.
 Failure of either party to meet the conditions of the offer may void the contract.

-Due Diligence is a period of time when buyers are expected to evaluate the property before closing the deal.
-This includes things like a home inspection, a title search, and reviewing HOA rules.
+Due diligence is a period of time when buyers are expected to evaluate the property before closing the deal.
+This includes things like a home inspection, a title search, surveys, and an appraisal.

-A buyer gives the seller earnest money to indicate that he/ she is serious about the transaction.
-If the buyer fails to follow through on the purchase, the seller gets to money.
+A buyer gives the seller earnest money to indicate that he or she is serious about the transaction.
+If the buyer fails to follow through on the purchase, the seller gets to keep the money.

 Equity is the difference between what is owed on a mortgage and the market value of the home.
 It's essentially how much ownership a homeowner has in their home.

-Some communities have associations to ensure that the neighborhood and its amenities are well-maintained.
+Some communities have associations to ensure that the neighborhood and its amenities are well maintained.
 Residents are required to pay fees and abide by a set of rules established and enforced by this association.

-A home inspection is an examination of a property's condition before a sale.
+A home inspection is an examination of a property's physical condition before a sale.

 Multiple Listing Service (MLS)